darrylcauldwell/darrylcauldwell.github.io/content/post/git-branch.md

   remotes/origin/master
 ```

-If I try to switch to the branch the client is intelligent enough to link the local and remote and mark to track.
+When look to switch local respository to branch with identical name the client is intelligent enough to link the local and remote and mark to track.

 ```
 git checkout blog-branch